lindekaer/lindekaer.github.io/articles/camino-de-santiago.md

 </div>

 ## Accommodation
 Throughout the pilgrimage you find plenty of opportunities for accommodation.
-In most cities, you find public hostels that are publicly owned and often a bit cheaper than the private alternatives.
+In most cities, you find hostels that are publicly owned and often a bit cheaper than the private alternatives.
 Additionally many churches and monasteries along the way open their doors to pilgrims.
 We found these experiences to be the most memorable and provide the most authentic experiences.
 The prices range from 5-15 EUR per night (often including a simple meal).

 <div class="media">
   <img class="media__image" data-src="/img/article/camino-de-santiago.group.jpg" title="Happily wearing our sandals after a long day on the road.
 Time to rest for the night.">